IIIF/api/source/api/presentation/3.0/index.md

 ##### Canvas
 {: #overview-canvas}

 A virtual container that represents a particular view of the object and has content resources associated with it or with parts of it.
 The Canvas provides a frame of reference for the layout of the content, both spatially and temporally.
-The concept of a Canvas is borrowed from standards like PDF and HTML, or applications like Photoshop and PowerPoint, where an initially blank display surface has images, video, text and other content "painted" on to it by Annotations, collected in Annotation Pages.
+The concept of a Canvas is borrowed from standards like PDF and HTML, or applications like Photoshop and PowerPoint, where an initially blank display surface has images, video, text and other content "painted" on to it by [Annotations][prezi30-anno], collected in [Annotation Pages][prezi30-annopage].

 ##### Range
 {: #overview-range}